weifanjiang/Nullness_Lite/README.md

   * assume boxing of primitives @Pure so that BoxedClass.valueOf() always return the same object;

 ### Who wants to use?
-Java developers who wants to avoid NullPointerException (NPE) at runtime, but hesitate to spend time running full verification tools like Nullness Checker.
+Java developers who would like to get a trustable static analysis on their source files, but hesitate to spend time running full verification tool such as Nullness Checker.

 They can run Nullenss_Lite instead to get a fast glimpse on their files and more concise reports, although with fewer true positives, with fewer false positive warnings.